yustinachang/check_for_my_paper/README.md

 # check_for_my_paper
-My study for Deep Learning on Computer Vision in Mammography at IWAIT 2025.
+My study for Deep Learning on Computer Vision in Mammography at IWAIT 2025 as **Best Paper**.
 "A YOLO-based Model for Breast Calcification Areas Detection in Screening Mammography"

 ### file introduction